wavetermdev/waveterm/src/plugins/code/readme.md

-# Code Editor fo Wave Terminal
+# Code Editor for Wave Terminal

 These instructions are for setting up the build on MacOS.
 If you're developing on Linux please use the [Linux Build Instructions](./build-linux.md).